 More information on the CCSS series is available at www.CatholicScriptureCommentary.com

-Leave your name in the comments section no later than Friday, July 21st.
+Leave your name in the comments section no later than Friday, September 15th.
 I’ll draw the winner’s name that day.
 If I don’t hear back from the winner within seven days the book will go to another entry.
 Entries are limited to U.S. residents.